go-gatekeeper/homepage/content/configuration/_index.md

 #### In forward-signing proxy mode

-louketo will use louketo `client-id` and `client-secret` to authenticate with the server to get tokens for outbound requests.
+gatekeeper will use `client-id` and `client-secret` to authenticate with the server to get tokens for outbound requests.

 ---